 The routing decision lives at the task level, not the session level.
 A single agent session might use Opus for the planning step, Sonnet for document extraction and analysis, and Haiku for formatting the final output.
 This isn't a quality compromise — it's matching cognitive load to model capability.

 The routing decision needs its own benchmark.
-Public benchmark scores (SWE-bench, GPQA) are proxies.
-Your task distribution is the ground truth.
-Before committing to routing rules, run your specific task mix through both models and measure quality on your own evaluation criteria.
-Teams that get routing wrong almost always set rules based on intuition rather than their own task benchmarks.
+Public benchmark scores (SWE-bench, GPQA) are proxies for academic task distributions, not your production traffic.
+Before committing to routing rules, run your specific task mix through each model tier and measure quality on your own evaluation criteria.
+Teams that get routing wrong almost always set rules based on intuition rather than their own benchmarks.

 |---|---|---|---|